marsborox/EcostratRefactor/ReadMe.txt

 Tutorial - put those windows in que instead, all buttons will subscribe to open buttons need fixing all of them

-we have Interface for button initiation - does not have to be motherClass its our standard InitiateButton, with playSound bonus

 mute music option-mabye even ingame button